awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tagging.md

 The following restrictions apply to tags\.

 **Basic restrictions**

-+ The maximum number of tags per resource \(stream\) is 10\.
++ The maximum number of tags per resource \(stream\) is 50\.
 + Tag keys and values are case\-sensitive\.
 + You can't change or edit tags for a deleted stream\.

 **Tag key restrictions**
 + Each tag key must be unique\.
 If you add a tag with a key that's already in use, your new tag overwrites the existing key\-value pair\.
 + You can't start a tag key with `aws:` because this prefix is reserved for use by AWS\.
 AWS creates tags that begin with this prefix on your behalf, but you can't edit or delete them\.
 + Tag keys must be between 1 and 128 Unicode characters in length\.
 + Tag keys must consist of the following characters: Unicode letters, digits, white space, and the following special characters: `_ . / = + - @`\.

 **Tag value restrictions**
 + Tag values must be between 0 and 255 Unicode characters in length\.
 + Tag values can be blank\.
 Otherwise, they must consist of the following characters: Unicode letters, digits, white space, and any of the following special characters: `_ . / = + - @`\.

-## Tagging Streams Using the Kinesis Streams Console<a name="tagging-console"></a>
+## Tagging Streams Using the Kinesis Data Streams Console<a name="tagging-console"></a>

-You can add, list, and remove tags using the Kinesis Streams console\.
+You can add, list, and remove tags using the Kinesis Data Streams console\.

 **To view the tags for a stream**

-1. Open the Kinesis Streams console\.
+1. Open the Kinesis Data Streams console\.
 In the navigation bar, expand the region selector and select a region\.

 1. On the **Stream List** page, select a stream\.